gagan2u2002/wildfly-swarn-spring-service/README.md

 # wildfly-swarn-spring-service
-this project will help you to build service using Wildfly Swarn using  spring
+ project will help you to build service using Wildfly Swarn using  spring

  To validate this project you need to run below command on command line java -jar demo-swarm.jar